-The Glass House Mountains are the remaining cores of 26 million-year-old volcanos in south-east Queensland.
+The Glass House Mountains, also known as Glasshouse, are the remaining cores of 26 million-year-old volcanos in south-east Queensland.
 Get all the information you need to explore this dramatic National Park and surrounds

 The area is made up of around 880 hectares across eight sections of parkland and has received heritage protection for its historic and cultural importance.
 Australia has some of the oldest geology in the world and these remnants of ancient super volcanos give insight into the formation of our unique geography.